Kaiser-Yang/Kaiser-Yang.github.io/_posts/2025-06-04-gcs-back-end-development.md

 ## Wait for Code Review and Merge

-You can send a message to the `gcs-back-end` team to notify them that you have opened a pull request.
+You can send a message to the `gcs-developers` team to notify them that you have opened a pull request.

 Once the pull request is opened, the team will review your code and give you feedback.